mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Roland Barthes - S/Z\*
 * Roberto Bolaño - The Savage Detectives
 * Roberto Bolaño - 2666
+* Betsy Beyer et. al. - Site Reliability Engineering: How Google Runs Production Systems\*
 * Dianna Booher - Would you put that in writing?
-* Betsy Beyer et. al. - Site Reliability Engineering: How Google Runs Production Systems\*
+* Brendan Burns - Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Services
 * Dale Carnegie - How to Win Friends and Influence People
 * Robert Chandler (Editor) - Russian Short Stories from Pushkin to Buida\*
 * William Deresiewicz - A Jane Austen Education\*